M1ckeysofine/python_school/README.md

 # python_school
-resources used to teach intro to Python
+These are some python example resources used to teach intro to Python to High School students